 Whether you’re riding on a Tuk Tuk through the snarl of its neon-lit streets or plopping down by the crowded tableside of its many gas-powered roadside kitchens, Bangkok is simply electric.
-A sprawling cosmopolitan urban centre pulsing with the din of markets, booming nightclubs, and live entertainments, Bangkok is animated by its decadent nightlife.
+A sprawling cosmopolitan urban centre pulsing with the din of markets, booming nightclubs, and live entertainment, Bangkok is animated by its decadent nightlife.
 But at its core, the city remained true to its transcendental Buddhist culture with the many gilded Wats, Buddhist temples, and historical monuments found alongside gleaming skyscrapers and the rumbling city streets.

 From what to do and see when visiting this glittering world-class metropolis, here is our list of the top 5 things to do in Bangkok.